broodminder/userguide/en/docs/30_sensors.md

 We also have replacem ent wrappers for all the devices on our website at Broodminder.com.

 We also offer Refresh service where we replace the housings and batteries and test the devices.
 This is a very good option every couple of years to ensure that your devices are operating properly.
-There is more information at https://broodminder.com/collections/service-warranty/products/refresh-broodminder-t2
+There is more information at <a href="https://broodminder.com/collections/service-warranty/products/refresh-broodminder-t2" target="_blank">broodminder.com/collections/service-warranty/products/refresh-broodminder-t2</a>

 ### Fall